olegrgv/ml-msc-template/README.md

 ## dataset
 - A link to a downloadable version of the dataset or simulation environment.
 For new data collected, a description of the data collection process, such as instructions to annotators and methods for quality control.

+**Install Dependencies**

+You'll need Python 3 and Jupyter Notebooks installed to do this project.

+If for some reason you choose not to use Anaconda, you must install the following frameworks and packages on your system:
+* Python 3.7
+* Pytorch x.x.x
+* h5py
+* python-socketio
+* scikit-image

 # Getting started

 # Details